breadcat/blog.minskio.co.uk/content/quotes.md

 >What a save! <!-- rocket league -->

+>What goes on in liminal space stays in liminal space, right? <!-- ayoade on top -->

 >What we've got here is failure to communicate <!-- cool hand luke -->

 >What's her name again? - Eileen, I think <!-- american dad -->